NLP-Project-Hopper2/NLP-Project-Hopper2/README.md

   * In the plotted graphs, there do appear to be a differences in average character and word count but statistical testing shows that this difference is not statistically significant
   * 'Bot', 'use', and 'using' are top words found across all the languages.
 * Key takeaways:
   * Python and JavaScript are the most popular programming languages for bot projects.
-Both languages have the
+Both languages have the highest character and word counts.
+Average word count or character counts by language are not statistically different, therefore, not good features to use for modeling.

 ## Modeling